native-land-digital/next-nld/README.md

 - Create API documentation at external documentation site

 Bugs:
-- Working to get either database in the right encoding, downloading seed file in better encoding, or render properly in frontend with special characters
+- Issues with maximum glyphs in Mapbox GL JS front page map (style issue?) -- CURRENTLY WITH MAPBOX SUPPORT
+- Some territory slugs do not work as URLs -- possible/preferable to use IDs and do redirects from old slugs instead?
 - Possible sql injection until we figure out the sql raw query in index.php POST and polygons/id PUT
 - Ensuring poly-in-poly (index.php POST) can take multiple polygons
-- Some territory slugs do not work as URLs -- possible to use IDs and do redirects from old slugs instead?
 - Looking around for any small errors with JSX in server or frontend code, resolving
-- Issues with maximum glyphs in Mapbox GL JS front page map (style issue?)
 - Small cleanups (removing email verification / password reset notes in Log In, adding link to Login from Signup)

+Deployment:
+- Creating AWS bucket for staging and production
+- Downloading latest export file from the live site and all images, uploading to AWS

 Before first deploy:
-- Check if updating the properties metavalues will affect anyone using the tilesets from Mapbox?
-Do we need to keep the same schema?
+- Ensuring database backups reliability
 - Verify that embed.html is working

 After first deploy:
+- Do a fresh Expo app deploy using the modified endpoints (map list and map page to `polygons` GET and `polygons/[slug]` GET)
 - Enhancing Winston logs to go straight to Heroku or other service
 - Adding a new API endpoint that requires API keys